-The East Asia Library collects the Chinese-language resources in all formats for research, learning, and teaching needs on Yale campus with an emphasis in the fields of humanities and social sciences.
+The Yale University Library collects the Chinese-language resources in all formats for research, learning, and teaching needs on Yale campus with an emphasis in the fields of humanities and social sciences.
 Primary sources and scholarly works published in China, Taiwan, Hong Kong, and other areas are regularly collected.
-Other librarie on campus with much smaller Chinese language holdings include Arts Library, Beinecke Library, Divinity School Library, Law Library, and Map Collection.
+Other libraries on campus with much smaller Chinese language holdings include Arts Library, Beinecke Library, Divinity School Library, Law Library, and Map Collection.